 the history list.
 Library games are specified like %0 to %99, see

-help libraries.
+"help libraries".
 When two player names are given, that means look

 for an adjourned game between those two players.
 Correspondence game

-numbers are small integers, see help correspondence.
+numbers are small integers, see "help correspondence".
 Game ids

 are large integers not normally visible; that form is not intended